German Dog Breeds – Discover These Popular Pups!Last updated: by Jessi Larson

 Another popular entry on the list of German dog breeds, the Boxer is an active and lovable dog.

 They have immense popularity due to their sweet, playful nature and adorable appearance.
-After all, their turned-up nose, pointed ears and sweet eyes are hard to resist!
+After all, who can resist their kind eyes, button nose, and scrunched face?

-Weimaraner’s are obedient and friendly dogs, known as Germany’s “Gray Ghost.”
-The breed stands out for its silver-gray coat, long, velvet ears and striking blue or hazel eyes.
+Weimaraners are obedient and friendly dogs, known as Germany’s “Gray Ghost.”
+The breed stands out for its silver-gray coat, long, velvet ears, and striking eyes.

 Weighing up to 90 pounds, these dogs love being outdoors and getting lots of exercise.
 They are easily trained as hunters and make a playful, loving family member.